dstroud/dreamsequence/README.md

 ### MIDI harmonizer
 - Transform an incoming MIDI sequence to play notes from the active chord across a wide range of octaves.

 - +/- 1 change in incoming semitone relative to C1 results in a +/- 1 change in note selection from the active chord (across range of octaves).
 The "Chord Type" menu option allows selecting Triad or 7th chords.
-Example assuming the chord sequencer is playing Cmaj:
+Example assuming the chord sequencer is playing Cmaj/7:

   | Note In | Triad Out| 7th Out  |
   |---------|----------|----------|